Develop In-demand Research Skills

-- Managers, businessmen; technicians, and any other professional who works in modern horticulture, need research skills.
+At one time, research was mainly done by scientists and academics.
+Nowadays - managers, businessmen; technicians, and any other professional who works in modern horticulture needs research skills.

-- Research skills are not only used to make unknown discoveries; but they are also needed to find the latest, most accurate and relevant information for any new project you are confronted with
+Research skills are used to make unknown discoveries.
+They are also needed to find the latest, most accurate and relevant information for any new project you are confronted with.

-- The ability to research is today, critical for your career sustainability.
+The ability to conduct research is critical for your career sustainability.

 Lesson Structure